Thursday, May 25, 2023

 You can call it a guilty pleasure.
 I'll call it something else.
 The fourth episode in the killer doll saga gave baby-voiced Jennifer Tilly her 'best' role, and beat Oprah Winfey Oscar bait "Beloved" at the October box office.
 A small victory, that would ensure it's pint-sized protagonist(Brad Dourif) gained nostalgic entry into the 21st Century.
 Director Ronny Yu would return to garbage horror with "Freddy vs. Jason".

-A blonde Angelina Jolie is torn between tabloid fame and legit movie stardom in this lukewarm comedy about.
+A still-blonde Angelina Jolie is torn between tabloid fame and legit movie stardom in this lukewarm comedy about.

 Farrell